 Limited data availability similarly positions landing data, meaning tabulations of fish caught at commercial sites, as a simplification for both available fish stocks and fish consumed.
 Fish landings have been well documented to underestimate stocks (18, 19).
 This is a particular challenge within data poor small-scale fisheries (20), in which an estimated 100 million people catch two thirds of the global fish supply (21).
 Detailed analyses of household consumption patterns across African fisheries revealed that official reports of harvests underreported the quantity of fish consumed by 65.8% (22).
 While there is a wide diversity of fish species globally – estimated at more than 31,000 species (23) – a relatively limited number enter markets.
 Thus, using fish harvest or landing data to represent either the ecosystems where aquatic species originate or the breadth of species consumed on local dinner plates likely introduces substantial biases.

 We examine how biodiversity flows from ecosystems to what people use for consumption and sale (Figure 1; Appendix).
-We first examine how the species richness (i.e., number of fish species) available within the ecosystem (approximated by standardized ecological biomonitoring; see Methods) reflects what households (1a) catch and select for (1b) consumption and (1c) sale.
+We first examine how the species richness (i.e., number of fish species) available within the ecosystem (approximated by standardized ecological biomonitoring; see Methods) reflects what households (1a) catch and select for (1b) consumption and (1c) sale (from hereon scales of analysis).
 Then, we analyze (2) the role of fish ecological characteristics (i.e., body size, nutrient content, commonness) and (3) household characteristics in shaping what households catch, consume, and sell.
 Together, our analyses illuminate the extent to which natural resource dependent households use and benefit from biodiversity, and how fish ecological and household characteristics shape these biodiversity relationships.

 Figure 1.
 Conceptual diagram of our research approach and questions: How does system biodiversity shape (1a) catch, (1b) consumption, and (1c) sale biodiversity?
 How do (2) ecological traits and (3) household characteristics shape biodiversity utilization?

 Our approach integrates ecological and household information within Cambodian rice field fisheries.
 Fish diversity within this ecosystem is very high, with 135 documented finfish species (24).
-While engagement in fishing is widespread, livelihoods are relatively diversified and community members around rice field fisheries engaged in a suite of activities and often defined rice farming as their primary activity (25, 26).
+While engagement in fishing is widespread, livelihoods are relatively diversified and community members around rice field fisheries engage in a suite of activities and often define rice farming as their primary activity (25, 26).

 We quantified the overlap between species richness in the ecosystem, household catch, and household sale and consumption using a unique dataset that directly links these features.
 Ecosystem data were collected quarterly from 2012-2015 from 40 Community Fish Refuges (CFR) surrounding the Tonlé Sap lake in Cambodia by WorldFish (see Materials and Methods and 27).
 Community Fish Refuges are managed, protected water bodies that are designed to increase fishery productivity in rice fields (27-29).
 Household level data on fishing effort, catch, consumption, sale and other uses of fish come from a panel of 410 households collected bimonthly from 2012-2015 (see Materials and Methods and 17).
 We aggregate this panel across time for our analysis to visualize the distribution of species richness at each level (ecosystem, catch, consumption, and sale).
 Ecosystem biodiversity is defined for each household based on biomonitoring of the nearest Community Fish Refuge.
 We use pairwise t-tests to determine whether means at each level differ from one another, with Bonferroni corrections for multiple hypotheses.